-The goal of Safe Families for Children is to offer support in a time of need and reunite children with their families in a stronger home environment.
-We connect families with Host Homes, who host children temporarily, while volunteers support the parents to address the crisis that led to the hosting arrangement.
+The goal of Communities for Families is to offer support in a time of need and reunite children with their families in a stronger home environment.
+We connect families with host homes, who host children temporarily, while volunteers support the parents to address their needs and build stability in their home.

-Safe Families for Children is not foster care or adoption.
+Communities for Families is NOT foster care or adoption.
 We work hard to maintain connection between parents and children, and all of our volunteers are committed to reuniting families and supporting parents.

 • All parties involved are committed to reuniting the family as soon as possible